The Complete Guide to Premiere Pro Color Correction

 The .cube format seems to be the most widely supported one, so I recommend that you export all your LUTs in that format.

 If you want to see the settings used in your looks, save your adjustments as Lumetri presets instead, using the Save Preset choice in the panel menu.
-The sliders and wheels will then reflect how the Look was achieved, but the preset will only work in Premiere, unlike a LUT which can work in most software.
+Just bear in mind that the preset will only work in Premiere, while LUTs work in most software.

 The Auto-Refresh LUT/Look feature in the Lumetri Color panel menu will force the looks and LUTs to be updated every time you open a project.
 This means you (or your colorist) can modify the LUT on your disk, and the changes will automatically apply the next time you open the project.